-Diego Masson works regularly in Asia and Australasia and has conducted the Melbourne and Sydney Symphony Orchestras.
-In 1998 he appeared at the New Zealand Festival and returned to New Zealand in 1999 to conduct a very successful series of concerts with the New Zealand Symphony Orchestra.
+Diego Masson works regularly in Asia and Australasia and has conducted the Melbourne, Sydney and New Zealand Symphony Orchestras.
 He has conducted Schönberg’s Gurrelieder at the Perth International Arts Festival and Mahler’s Das Lied von der Erde with the Australian Youth Orchestra at the Adelaide Festival.

 Major London events have included Mark Anthony Turnage’s Greek, Schoenberg’s Gurrelieder and the UK premiere of Luigi Nono’s massive and complex Prometeo at the South Bank Centre.